sagecodes/intro-to-python/README.md

 ## Python Basics:

+### Printing
+`print("Hello, Galvanize")`

+### Variables:
+Variable are a way to store information.
+This is super useful!
+You can then receive or update the variable in your program.
+You'll see this later!

+Think of it as naming a piece of data.

+its common in programming languages to have a keyword before the variable such as `var` or `int`, but python does not need this.

+- `twitter = "@sagecodes";`
+- `score = 0;`

 ### Data Types:
 We're going to stick with the basics, so We wont be going over EVERY data type in Python, but you you can read a more comprehensive list [here](https://docs.python.org/3/library/stdtypes.html#dict).